SAP-samples/teched2025-AD161/exercises/ex2/README.md

-## Exercise 2.3 - Use the masterdata
+## Exercise 2.3 - Use the master data

 After completing this step, you will have a complete xtravels app.